LynnColeArt/lynncoleart-website/pages/about.md

 Welcome.

 Presently, I’m located somewhere on Planet Earth.
-That may change, given the… volatility.
+That may change, given the ongoing political instability.

 ---